tomasstorc/bootcamp-assignment/README.md

 ### Task 2 - GitOps-based deployment of IaC solution

-- Solution should apply IaC changes whenever there is some kind of event in GIT repository related to code
+- Solution should apply IaC changes whenever there is some kind of event in GIT repository related to the code